AOSSIE-Org/Agora-Blockchain/README.md

 npm run build
 ```

 Deploying the repository to **Heroku** would automatically serve production build of the client side.
 This is because, **Heroku** uses `npm run build` for deploying our application.
 Once the `build` is complete, it uses the `npm start` command.
 In the `package.json` file of root directory, you can see `node client/server.js` command against `start` script.
-This will serve the minified files from `build` direcotry.
+This will serve the minified files from `build` directory.

 ## Setting up Hardhat